Global Endorsement Details

 - Domestic International Experience

-Domestic experiences can include work or internships with area businesses who deal internationally (Higher Grounds, Safe Passage, Northern Michigan Global Trade Alliance), or with components of the local community that focus on distinct cultures (Leelanau Children’s Center – migrant population, Tutoring – NMC international students, Grand Traverse Literacy Council – Ukrainian population).
+Domestic experiences can include work or internships with area businesses who deal internationally (Higher Grounds, Safe Passage, Northern Michigan Global Trade Alliance), or with components of the local community that focus on distinct cultures (Leelanau Children’s Center – migrant population, NMC Tutoring - international students, Grand Traverse Literacy Council – Ukrainian population).
 NMC will help interested students set up opportunities through the Office of International Services & Service Learning.
 The Traverse City area is demographically not a large cultural center; therefore, we encourage students to first consider the option for available study abroad or independent research.

 - International Research Project

-This option, encompassing at least 30 hours of research and work, is similar to an honors contract and will be designed in consultation with the director of International Services & Service Learning and/or a supervising faculty member.
+This option, encompassing at least 30 hours of research and work, is similar to an honors contract and is designed in consultation with the director of International Services & Service Learning and/or a supervising faculty member.
 Public presentation of the research, if required, will count toward the total hours needed.
 Students choosing this option will be required to have completed both ENG 111 and 112 with a 3.0 GPA or higher.

 - Living abroad for 6 months or more - 50 points